Models

 • file_type – The type of file to generate: ‘json’, ‘yaml’, or ‘both’.

-Write the model outputs to a netcdf file.
+Write the model outputs to a netCDF file.

 Parameters:

-eval(metric: str, observations: numpy.ndarray, warmup: int = 0) float[source]
+eval(metric: str, observations: np.ndarray | Any, warmup: int = 0, period: Period | tuple | None = None) float[source]

 Evaluate the simulation using the provided metric (goodness of fit).